 Cooking Up a Storm

-I reeked of cooking oil, sauteed garlic and onions after cooking up a storm.
-I had to take another shower, although I had one before making my dinner of sauteed upo (gourd) and vegetable spring rolls, with boiled rice on the side.
+I reeked of cooking oil, sautéed garlic, and onions after cooking up a storm.
+I had to take another shower, although I had one before making my dinner of sautéed upo (gourd) and vegetable spring rolls, with boiled rice on the side.
 And I didn’t even use bagoong (fermented shrimp paste).
-I used patis, though (fish sauce).
-The smell is bearable when you use these condiments back home, indoors, but try them abroad, in an apartment, and you will need to wash up your kitchen practically.
-I am lucky that my kitchen has a window which I can open.
+I used patis (fish sauce), though.
+The smell is bearable when you use these condiments back home, indoors, but try them abroad, in an apartment, and you will need to wash your kitchen practically.
+I am lucky that my kitchen has a window that I can open.
 I wanted to fry fresh fish to go with my ginisang upo, but I changed my mind—too much food for one.
-Frying them would make the whole building complex smell that someone in the neighborhood might call the police.
+Frying them would make the whole building complex smell, which someone in the neighborhood might call the police.
 And it won’t even be dangit (rabbitfish according to Wilki), “a staple ingredient of the local traditional Philippine kitchen in the form of dried fish.”

 Bad weather forced me to stay indoors today.
-The weather temperature in Vienna this morning was at 8°C. Stormy, too.
-It started raining yesterday and didn’t let up until I woke up today at 8 AM.
-Forget my morning brisk-walking I do every other day along the banks of the Danube River.
+The weather temperature in Vienna this morning was 8 °C, with stormy conditions.
+It started raining yesterday and didn’t let up until I woke up today at 8 a.m.
+The unpredictable weather in Vienna often disrupts my plans.
+Forget my morning brisk walking, I do it every other day along the banks of the Danube River.
 The strong winds might blow me away, dumping me into the river.
-It cleared up by 11 AM, so I managed a 16-km walk from home and back.
-I craved fried vegetable spring rolls, fish, boiled rice, and sauteed upo while brisk-walking, although I had these goodies two days ago.
-It happens all the time, the hunger panic: after working out, running, or doing any strenuous exercises.
+It cleared up by 11 a.m., so I managed a 16-km round-trip walk.
+I craved fried vegetable spring rolls, fish, boiled rice, and sautéed upo while brisk-walking, although I had these goodies two days ago.
+It happens all the time, the hunger panic: after working out, running, or doing any strenuous exercise.
 I eat what I want, not depriving myself of what pleases me.
 Although running can quickly burn calories, brisk walking can do the same.
 My tummy is back again to what it was, flat, before I went back to the Philippines and stayed there for six months, doing practically nothing but eat, eat, and eat the things my hands can get hold of, all the local delicacies home has to offer, any time.
 I am eating a bar of dark chocolate and drinking white wine while writing this.
 Hello, Dr. Jimmy.
-Jimmy is a friend who was into IF (intermittent fasting – didn’t know it there is such a thing until Jimmy), which can help you maintain your weight or lose some.
+Jimmy is a friend who was into IF (intermittent fasting – didn’t know there was such a thing until Jimmy), which can help you maintain your weight or lose some.
 That was before he came with us to Lake Como, in Italy, where you can only be a bona fide masochist should you be able to resist all the lovely foods the country has to offer.

-My neighbor Marylin sent a Messenger message to our Chat Group to say that she was at home, on a Vitamin C regimen, to ward off the onset of a cold.
-I told her I was going out to get shrimps for my sauteed upo.
+My neighbor, Marylin, sent a Messenger message to our Chat Group to say she was at home and on a Vitamin C regimen to ward off a cold.
+I told her I was going out to get shrimps for my sautéed upo.
 She can join me for dinner, I said, if she feels like it.
 I didn’t get a reply until I came back.
 “Thank you, my dear,” she wrote, “katatapos lang namin eat ng trout.
 Gawa din ako ng veggie soup, to give me lakas.”
-She thanked me for the invite but said she (and her husband) have just had trout.
+She thanked me for the invite but said she (and her husband) had just had trout.
 She was about to make veggie soup to give her strength.
 Soup to give her strength?
 Forget it!
 Upo and boiled rice, lumpia, and Goldbrasse fish (gold bream?) can turn her into a female Samson; I meant to tell her.
 Instead, I advised her to wash it down with a glass of excellent white wine to make the trout easier to swallow.
 I was joking, of course.
 It was nastier, my message, but she must be in one of the mood swings that I didn’t hear from her again.

 I did not bother to ask other friends to come over.
 COVID Angst; they are cautious, especially now that the second wave of the virus has begun in Vienna.

-I would treat myself this evening to a lovely dinner.
-I cleared up the dining table with all the clutters that multiplied over time.
-I set up the table the way I used to – alone or with guests.
-I lit a scented candle, switched on all the side table lamps and chandeliers, opened a bottle of white (Grüner Veltliner, as always).
+I would treat myself to a lovely dinner this evening.
+I cleared the dining table of all the clutter that had accumulated over time.
+I set up the table the way I used to — alone or with guests.
+I lit a scented candle, switched on all the side table lamps and chandeliers, and opened a bottle of Grüner Veltliner, as always.
 I saw a bag of potato chips and filled a bowl with them.
 Eating potato chips was a bad habit I picked up not too long ago, especially when watching Netflix.
-My living/dining room now flooded with warm lights, the whole place suddenly glowed with good vibrations the way remember it last.
+My living/dining room glows with warm lights, the whole place suddenly pulsates with good vibrations, the way I remember it last.

 Cooking up a storm is not worth it when you are alone, some people say.
 It may be accurate, but I beg to differ.
 I have lived abroad alone for 42 years, and I cook even when I am alone, especially in winter, when I stay home most of the time.
 It all began when I missed the comfort foods of home.
 I would even call my mom over the phone for cooking lessons.
-I have gone a long way since.
+I have come a long way since then.

-Now done with my cooking, it occurred to me that something was not right with my sauteed upo.
-It didn’t have the distinct taste, color, and aroma I remember it should have The tomatoes!
+Cooking done, it suddenly occurred to me that something wasn’t right with my sautéed upo.
+It didn’t have the distinct taste, color, and aroma I remember it should have.
+The tomatoes!
 I missed sauteeing the tomatoes with the garlic and onion.
 It happened the other day when I cooked it in the garden.
 It should not matter, I told Abdul, a regular guest at Walter’s.
-It should matter, he said and told me to sautee the tomatoes in oil and add them to the ginisang upo.
+It should matter, he said, and told me to sautee the tomatoes in oil and add them to the ginisang upo.
 It did make a difference, the tomatoes.
 It upsets me, though, that it would happen again.
 Out with the knife and chopping board, and the frying pan, washed and put away in the pantry a couple of minutes ago.
 The kitchen was a battlefield once more.

 Ready to eat, something was missing again.
 The rice, shit!
 I forgot to cook the rice!
 Cooking can take at least 20 minutes, and I could not wait that long.
-A piece of bread would do, but you must be a pervert to eat ginisang upon with bread.
+A piece of bread would do, but you’d have to be a pervert to eat ginisang upo with bread.
 There was one butter croissant left from breakfast.
-How to eat ginisang upo with a butter croissant, tell me?
+How do you eat ginisang upo with a butter croissant?
 I thought of my freezer.
 Let there be frozen rice in my freezer.
-I always keep leftover rice in the freezer, so, please!
+I always keep leftover rice in the freezer, so please!
 And there was rice.
 God is good!
-I said it for the first time ever; I could feel goose pimples growing, remembering what my friends-turned-overnight saints would quote every time a prayer is heard.
+I said it for the first time; I could feel goosebumps rise as I remembered what my friends-turned-overnight-saints would quote every time someone said a prayer.

-The only downside with cooking is the mess I create.
-My kitchen is like a battlefield when I cook even a simple meal.
-I hate my kitchen when this happens that I often wish I were home where there was always someone to do the “aftercare” (cleaning up.)
+The only downside of cooking is the mess I create.
+My kitchen is like a battlefield when I cook, even for a simple meal.
+I hate my kitchen when this happens, and I often wish I were home, where there’s always someone to do the “aftercare.”
 Here, I have no other choice.
-I would clean up, take a shower, change into fresh clothes before I sit down at the table, and this is the only way I can enjoy my meal.
+I would clean up, take a shower, and change into fresh clothes before I sit down at the table, and this is the only way I can enjoy my meal.
 I don’t do this in the garden.
 Over there, I have my dirty kitchen in the open.
-I don’t reek of oil, sauteed garlic, fish sauce, and bagoong.
+I don’t reek of oil, sautéed garlic, fish sauce, and bagoong.
 I can even go naked, topless, I mean, like Walter, when the weather allows us to go bare.

 As always, a nice read!